Art of the Northwest Coast

 Authors & Contributors

-Aldona Jonaitis is director of the University of Alaska Museum of the North and professor of anthropology at the University of Alaska Fairbanks.
-She is the author of From the Land of the Totem Poles: The Northwest Coast Indian Art Collection at the American Museum of Natural History and The Yuquot Whalers' Shrine, among other books on the art of the Northwest Coast.
+Aldona Jonaitis is former director of the University of Alaska Museum of the North, professor of anthropology at the University of Alaska Fairbanks, and author The Yuquot Whalers’ Shrine and coeditor of Unsettling Native Art Histories on the Northwest Coast.

-A masterfully written, superbly illustrated, welcome addition to any collection.
-Must read for anyone interested in the arts of Native cultures.- Choice Magazine
+A masterfully written, superbly illustrated, welcome addition to any collection.- Choice

 With an insightful and significant update, Art of the Northwest Coast continues to be an essential publication for the study of Native American art.
 Jonaitis deftly weaves together cultural and political history with thorough and thoughtful analyses of the art created by artists past and present.- Kathleen Ash-Milby (Diné), Portland Art Museum